ivanbanov/hellofresh-project/README.md

 - Redux to control the state of the application
 - Axios for data fetching
 - UI components configs synced with the style files
+- All UI components are tested with Jest/Enzyme
+- Unit test for validators
 - Components for Grid, Col with semantic gutters
 - SVG sprite icons
 - Project full linted with eslint
 - Flowtype FTW
 - Webpack to control all the tooling
+- Restrict API endpoints are authenticated by token

 ## Tooling